Anna Milewski

 Hello!

 My name is Anna Milewski, and I'm a PhD candidate in sociology at the University of Wisconsin-Madison.
-My research and teaching interests are in political sociology, social movements, sociology of religion, and comparative-historical sociology.

 I hold an M.S. in Sociology from the University of Wisconsin-Madison and a B.A. in Sociology and Anthropology and Economics from Washington and Lee University.